Big Bertha (character)

-Big Bertha (born Ashley Crawford, legally changed to Bertha Crawford) is a superhero appearing in American comic books published by Marvel Comics.
+Big Bertha (born Ashley Crawford and legally changed to Bertha Crawford) is a superhero appearing in American comic books published by Marvel Comics.
 Created by John Byrne, the character first appeared in West Coast Avengers vol. 2 #46 (July 1989).
+Big Bertha belongs to the subspecies of humans called mutants, who are born with superhuman abilities.
+She is also a member of the Great Lakes Avengers.

 Publication history

-Created by John Byrne, she first appeared in West Coast Avengers vol. 2 #46 (July 1989).
+Big Bertha debuted in West Coast Avengers vol. 2 #46 (July 1989), created by writer and artist John Byrne.
+She appeared in the 2005 GLX-Mas Special one-shot.
+She appeared in the 2016 Great Lakes Avengers series.
+She appeared in the 2018 Fantastic Four series.
+She appeared in the 2022 Avengers Unlimited Infinity Comic series.

 Fictional character biography

-Not a lot is known of Bertha's life before she responded to Mr. Immortal's advertisement for a hero team, the team who would become the Great Lakes Avengers.
-It was revealed in the G.L.A. mini-series that Ashley is in fact a mutant.
+Not much is known of Bertha's life before she responded to Mr. Immortal's advertisement for a hero team, the team who would become the Great Lakes Avengers.
+The G.L.A. mini-series reveals her to be a mutant.

-When not using her powers, Ashley is a proverbial 'big fish in a small pond', being the most famous fashion model in Milwaukee, Wisconsin, her hometown.
+When not using her powers, Ashley is a proverbial "big fish in a small pond," being a famous fashion model in Milwaukee, Wisconsin, her hometown.
 Although offers have come her way numerous times for more prospective opportunities, she has declined them all, choosing to stay in Milwaukee with the team she considers family.

-She was seen in public with the team by Hawkeye and Mockingbird, who later agreed to become their mentors.
-With the team, she helped Hawkeye and the West Coast Avengers against "That Which Endures."
-They also assisted Mockingbird in a holding action against Terminus.
-After aiding the Thunderbolts against the villain Graviton, the team clashed with the mercenary Deadpool.

 GLA: Misassembled

 During the G.L.A. mini-series, the team took on Maelstrom who was trying to destroy the universe.
-After Dinah Soar's death, Big Bertha began to think of quitting the team to focus on her modeling career but decided to stay.
+After Dinah Soar's death, Big Bertha considered quitting the team to focus on her modeling career but decided to stay.
 She later captures Leather Boy, a rejected GLA member, who had infiltrated the team's headquarters disguised as Doctor Doom and killed Mr. Immortal and Monkey Joe, Squirrel Girl's sidekick.
 During the final battle, she tried to save Flatman from being sucked into a vortex made from the device that Maelstrom created to achieve universal destruction.
 Fortunately, it turned out that only his clothes had been sucked off and he was merely standing at an extreme angle so he wouldn't be seen naked.
 After their victory, they returned to their headquarters only to find that Tony Stark had sent a cease and desist notice ordering them to stop using the Avengers name.
 After discovering that they were all mutants, the team changed their name to the Great Lakes X-Men, complete with new costumes.

-GLX-Mas Special

-During the GLX-Mas Special, the team confronted Dr. Tannenbaum, who had released an army of living Christmas trees on the citizens of Wisconsin.